mgrodriguez3/fortrananalyser/README.txt

         If the number of nested loops is gretter than 3, it is considere a bad programming practice. the complexity of this type of loop is O(n)^3.

+    - check the use of EXIT sentence.
+        This sentence is used in loops to optimize it.
+In some cases, the solution is finded before the end of the loop, so it is more efficient exit in this moment of the loop and save resources to use them for another work.

+    - check the use of CYCLE sentence.
+        This sentence is used in loops to optimize it.
+In some cases, you don't need to check a statement, so it is iterated to the next element.
+With they use, the code is more efficient and it save resources to use them for another work.

 ================================================================================
 =                              INSTRUCTIONS                                    =